opensearch-project/documentation-website/_migrations/getting-started-data-migration.md

 # Getting started: Data migration

-This document outlines how to deploy the Migration Assistant and execute an existing data migration using `reindex-from-snapshot` (RFS).
+This document outlines how to deploy the Migration Assistant and execute an existing data migration using `Reindex-from-Snapshot` (RFS).
 It uses AWS for the sake of illustration.
 However, the steps can be modified for use with other cloud providers.

 ## Prerequisites and assumptions